risacker/weather_application/README.md

 # weather

-A weather application using Flutter.In this project API was used too.
+A weather application using Flutter.

+This is a basic app in which project API was used too.

 ## Getting Started